A Highly Adaptable Form, of Mental and Physical Education

 Many of the unconscious tensions and resulting aches and pains in the body are the result of posture defects.
-The Qigong Zhan Zhuang exercises give the practitioner the chance to become aware of such tensions and defects, providing an excellent method for gently and naturally eliminating them over time.
+Qigong Zhan Zhuang exercises give the practitioner the chance to become aware of tensions and defects, providing an excellent method for gently and naturally eliminating them over time.

 A Form of Diagnosis and Treatment Combined

 Qigong Zhan Zhuang exercises are an excellent method to investigate the physiological changes undergone from the rest levels to the exercise state.
 These changes occur and can he observed while the body is static, employing fixed standards of form and time according to the limits of the individual.
 Under these conditions each physiological function is raised within reasonable and stable levels, and so it is a scientific method of diagnosing the objective norms of each organ’s condition in the active state.

 This is important because the objective norms governing the development of disease are not limited solely to affirming the anatomical structure changes of the various organs, or to changes of objective norms in the passive state.
 There are certain chronic illnesses which do not exhibit functional changes while in the passive state, only becoming apparent during the exercise state.